Mugdhashrivastava/GraphQL-/README.md

 5. GraphQL uses a schema that defines what data can be queried and how it's structured.
 6. Request and Response:

-- Client sends a query describing the exact data needed.
+- The client sends a query describing the exact data needed.
 - Server responds with only that data.
 Example:
 Query (asking for user name and email):